aluxian/Tweeather/README.md

 ![](./docs/happiness.gif)

 The change in the number of data points seems to depend more on the time of day than on weather conditions.
-In order to draw a conclusion, a larger dataset of tweets is required (spread across more than just a week).
+In order to draw a pertinent conclusion about the correlation between weather conditions and sentiment, a larger dataset of tweets is required (spread across more than just a week).

 ### 3. *Fire* scripts

-These scripts are used to train an Artificial Neural Network that predicts the sentiment polarity from 3 weather variables: temperature, pressure and humidity.
+I used these scripts to train an [artificial neural network][10] that predicted the sentiment polarity given 3 weather variables: temperature, pressure and humidity.

 #### Collection

-Tweets are collected using Twitter's Streaming API, filtered by location (Europe) and language (English).
+Tweets were collected using Twitter's Streaming API, filtered by location (Europe) and language (English).

 #### Parsing

-After they are collected, tweets are ran through the sentiment analyser to get their polarity.
-The parser script uses a [NOAA][4]-provided weather forecast to extract the temperature, pressure and humidity for each tweet's location.
+After they were collected, tweets were ran through the sentiment analyser to get their polarity.
+The parser script used a [NOAA][4]-provided weather dataset to extract the temperature, pressure and humidity for each tweet's location.

 #### Training

-After parsing the tweets, they're used to train a [multilayer perceptron][9].
-The 3 weather variables are used as the input nodes and the polarity is used as the output node.
-The model is saved for future usage.
-My model has an accuracy of XX%.
+After parsing the tweets, I used them to train a [multilayer perceptron][9].
+The 3 weather variables were the input nodes and the polarity was the output node.

 #### Running